ghosert/VimProject/note.md

 Tips: Put immediately next actions here, deffered next actions to google cal or wechat reminder.

-- [ ] Move everything from my Ubuntu Desktop to docker container
 - [ ] [[zybuluo-improvement#TODO Tasks]]
 - [ ] [[#Improve docker dev env]]
 - [ ] Setup/familiar with my new keyboard.
 Use http://usevia.app to use the online, VIA software to remap the keys.